-Vietnamese Coffee is Delightfully Different: A Coffee Cafe Tour in Hanoi, Vietnam
+Vietnam Coffee is Delightfully Different: A Coffee Cafe Tour in Hanoi

-I became a Vietnamese coffee lover with my very first cup of Vietnamese Egg Coffee.
+Once I tried Vietnam coffee I came to love it after my very first cup of Vietnamese Egg Coffee.
 A few days later I returned to the same cafe for a group coffee tour.
 More about that below… Keep in mind I am not a coffee expert, I just enjoy it.
 This article is about how travelers can enjoy the varieties that can be made with Vietnamese coffee, and the different ways it is served.
 I will also give you a little background about the history of Vietnamese coffee,read on…

 Recipes are below – Our tour guide Thanh, specializes tours around Hanoi: coffee, food, crafts and local sight-seeing around Hanoi.